frovaaa/ComputerGraphics/assignment 1/readme.md

 # Issues encountered

-## Dot product must be strictly positive -> Specular (creating too much light at weird spots) AND diffuse (absorbing light)
+## Dot product must be strictly positive (diffuse and specular components)

 We didn't think that we needed to check whether the dot product was negative at first, because we wrongly imagined that every intersection point would not lead to a negative dot product.
 As a result, some areas were too dark, and we also had some new "specular" highlights with odd colors.
 The explanation is that because we are raising cos alpha to the k, if k is odd, it could add light intensity.

-The issue was present for both specular and diffuse components.
+The light absorption issue was present for both specular and diffuse components.
 In the case of the diffuse component, the issue was that by accepting negative results, we would have negative light intensity, which is impossible; but in our case it was underflowing to a different color, instead of being clamped to 0 (black).

 ## Using degrees instead of radians